Skip to main content

 }

-3- Alternate configuration that works in most cases: address any (will bind to all available interfaces) and then publishing the specific access-address and alternate-access-address.
+This alternate configuration works in most cases: leaving address any empty binds to all available interfaces, then publishes the specific access-address and alternate-access-address.

 service {